venoajie/trading-app-frontend/PROJECT_BLUEPRINT.md

 4.  **Placeholder-Driven MVP:** The foundation is built to be "feature-ready" from day one by establishing all necessary architectural patterns as placeholders.
 This allows for gradual, iterative implementation without incurring future technical debt.
 5.  **Cost-Effective & Open Source:** The architecture is built on a foundation of best-in-class, free, open-source software to minimize monetary cost and avoid vendor lock-in.

+### 1.2.
+Architectural Lessons Learned

+This section codifies key insights gained during the project's foundational phases.
+These lessons are considered first-class architectural principles.

+*   **Lesson 1: The Execution Environment is Part of the Architecture.**
+    *   **Observation:** During Phase 1, the pre-commit hook repeatedly failed with `npm: command not found`, even though `npm` was correctly installed and available in the developer's interactive terminal.
+    *   **Root Cause:** A fundamental mismatch existed between the *development environment* (WSL/Linux, where Node.js was installed) and the *script execution environment* (Git for Windows, which used a minimal Windows shell).
+Furthermore, even when execution was delegated to WSL, it ran in a non-interactive shell that did not source the user's `.bashrc` to initialize NVM.
+    *   **Governing Mandate:** All automation scripts (e.g., Git hooks, CI/CD pipelines) MUST be assumed to run in a minimal, non-interactive, and potentially cross-OS environment.
+Scripts MUST NOT rely on a user's interactive shell configuration (`.bashrc`, `.zshrc`, etc.).
+They must be self-contained and explicitly handle their own environment setup, either by bridging OS gaps (e.g., using `wsl.exe`) or by sourcing necessary configurations (e.g., `source ~/.nvm/nvm.sh`).

 ---

 ## 2. Foundational Implementation Sequence